top of page

 Thomas Vietorisz

-Thomas Vietorisz is professor of economics in the Graduate Faculty of the New School for Social Research.
+Thomas Vietorisz is a professor of economics at the Graduate Faculty of the New School for Social Research.
 He coauthored Planning and Programming the Metalworking Industries with Special View to Exports (1972).

 Dana Villa

-Packey J. Dee professor of political theory at the Universite of Notre Dame, is the author of several books, including Arendt and Heidegger: The Fate of the Political (Princeton, 1996), Politics, Philosophy, Terror (Princeton, 1999), and Socratic Citizenship (Princeton, 2001).
-A new book, Public Freedom, is forthcoming from Princeton.
-Villa is currently working on a book entitled Teachers of the People, which looks at the political pedagogy of Rousseau, Fichte, Hegel, Tocqueville, and Marx.
+Dana Villa, the Packey J. Dee Professor of Political Theory at the University of Notre Dame, is the author of several books, including Arendt and Heidegger: The Fate of the Political (1996), Politics, Philosophy, Terror (1999), and Socratic Citizenship (2001).
+A new book, Public Freedom, is forthcoming from Princeton University Press.
+Villa is currently working on a book titled Teachers of the People, which looks at the political pedagogy of Rousseau, Fichte, Hegel, Tocqueville, and Marx.

 Brody Viney